-The mechanical tests were carried out in servo controlled testing machine specially designed for rock tests, see Figure 3-1.
-The system contains of a load frame, a hydraulic pump unit, a controller unit and various sensors.
-The communication with the controller unit is accomplished by means of special testing software running on a PC that is connected to the controller.
-The load frame has a high stiffness and a fast responding actuator, cf the ISRM suggested method /1/.
-Furthermore, the sensors, the controller and the servo valve are fast responding components.
+The mechanical tests were carried out in a servo controlled testing machine specially designed for rock tests, see Figure 3-1.
+The system consists of a load frame, a hydraulic pump unit, a controller unit and various sensors.
+The communication with the controller unit is accomplished by special testing software run on a PC connected to the controller.
+The load frame is characterized by a high stiffness and is supplied with a fast responding actuator, cf the ISRM suggested method /1/.
+Furthermore, the sensors, the controller and the servo valve are rapidly responding components.
 The machine is equipped with a pressure vessel in which the specimens are tested under a confinement pressure.
-A thin rubber membrane is mounted on the specimen in order to seal the specimen from the oil used that is used as the confinement medium, cf Figure 3-2.
+A thin rubber membrane is mounted on the specimen in order to seal it from the oil used as the confinement medium, cf Figure 3-2.
 The axial load is determined using a load cell, which is located inside the pressure vessel and has a maximum capacity of 1.5 MN.
 The uncertainty of the load measurement is less than 1%.